 Hairdressing vocabulary can be confusing for non-native speakers.
 From different cuts and styles to the equipment used and finishing products, getting the right haircut can be a confusing business.

-We have collected some of the most common hairdressing vocabulary and phrases to help you when you visit the hairdressing salon or barber’s.
+We have collected some of the most common hairdressing vocabulary and phrases to help you when you visit the hairdressing salon or barbershop in an English-speaking country.

 Vocabulary for hairdressing